-Rev. Libby Grammer is an ordained minister in the moderate Baptist tradition serving as Senior Pastor of First Baptist Church of Martinsville, Virginia.
-Rev. Grammer believes that Christian Ethics is best done among communities of faith seeking to be followers of Jesus Christ together, and to that end, she focuses her preaching, teaching, and leadership in challenging and pastorally-sensitive calls for justice and peacemaking among the people of God.
+I serve as Senior Pastor of First Baptist Church of Martinsville, Virginia.
+I believe that Christian Ethics is best done among communities of faith seeking to be followers of Jesus Christ together, and to that end, she focuses my preaching, teaching, and leadership in challenging and pastorally-sensitive calls for justice and peacemaking among the people of God.

-She is also interested in the intersection of faith & public policy, and continuing her research in the field of ethics and justice as she ministers in the local church.
-She has authored a book entitled Privilege, Risk, and Solidarity: Understanding Undocumented Immigration through Feminist Christian Ethics, published by Wipf & Stock Publishers, 2017.
+I am also interested in the intersection of faith & public policy, and continuing my research in the field of ethics and justice as I minister in the local church.
+I have authored a book entitled Privilege, Risk, and Solidarity: Understanding Undocumented Immigration through Feminist Christian Ethics, published by Wipf & Stock Publishers, 2017.

-She is currently pursuing a Doctor of Ministry degree with a focus in Justice & Peacemaking at McAfee School of Theology (Mercer University) while continuing her work in pastoral ministry.
-She completed a Master of Arts in Theology, Ethics, and Culture at the University of Virginia Department of Religious Studies with a focus in Christian feminist social ethics in 2015.
-Her MA thesis is entitled “Privilege, Risk, and Solidarity: How Christian Feminist Ethics Speaks to the Issue of Undocumented Immigration.”
+I completed a Doctor of Ministry degree with a focus in Justice & Peacemaking at McAfee School of Theology (Mercer University) while continuing my work in pastoral ministry.
+My thesis project is entitled, “Learning to Dialogue and Discern: Conversations that Matter in the Local Church.”
+I completed a Master of Arts in Theology, Ethics, and Culture at the University of Virginia Department of Religious Studies with a focus in Christian feminist social ethics in 2015.
+My MA thesis is entitled “Privilege, Risk, and Solidarity: How Christian Feminist Ethics Speaks to the Issue of Undocumented Immigration.”

-She earned a Master of Divinity degree at McAfee School of Theology in Atlanta, Georgia in December 2010, with a concentration in Academic Research.
-Her M.Div. thesis is titled “The Baptist Response to Undocumented Immigration” and explores through scriptural exegesis, church history, and legal analysis how Baptists can best think about, teach about, and react publicly to this polarizing issue.
+I earned a Master of Divinity degree at McAfee School of Theology in Atlanta, Georgia in December 2010, with a concentration in Academic Research.
+My M.Div. thesis is titled “The Baptist Response to Undocumented Immigration” and explores through scriptural exegesis, church history, and legal analysis how Baptists can best think about, teach about, and react publicly to this polarizing issue.

-Other prominent areas of interest for Rev. Grammer are Christian feminist approaches to the following issues: the role of women in church/religious leadership and creation care.
+Other prominent areas of interest include Christian feminist approaches to the following issues: the role of women in church/religious leadership, racial equity, and religious liberty.

-In addition to her ministerial work, she was employed as an Immigration Paralegal at Baker Donelson Bearman Caldwell & Berkowitz, PC from May 2007 to June 2017.
-Prior to this employment, she was employed as a writing tutor at Mercer University in 2010 and a tutor in writing, Spanish, and religion at Shorter College from 2005-2007.
+In addition to my ministerial work, I was employed as an Immigration Paralegal at Baker Donelson Bearman Caldwell & Berkowitz, PC from May 2007 to June 2017.
+Prior to this employment, I was employed as a writing tutor at Mercer University in 2010 and a tutor in writing, Spanish, and religion at Shorter College from 2005-2007.